o-ran-sc/smo-teiv/docs/developer-guide.rst

 Introducing topology and inventory data
 =======================================

-Topology and inventory data is the information that represents entities in a telecommunications network and the relationships between them that provide insight into a particular aspect of the network of importance to specific use cases.
-Topology and inventory data can be derived from inventory, configuration, or other data.
+Topology and inventory data is the information that represents the entities in a telecommunications network and the relationships between them.
+Topology and inventory data can be derived from inventory and configuration.
 Topology & Inventory is being updated autonomously based on changes in the network.

-Topology & Inventory supports several topology and inventory domains, see the :doc:`Data Models </data-models-guide>` for details on the topology and inventory model.
+Topology & Inventory supports several topology and inventory domains, see the :doc:`Data Models </data-models-guide>` for details on the topology and inventory models.
 The understanding of the model is important to enable a user making queries on topology and inventory data.
-The entities are modeled as managed objects (found under the schema in the data dictionary) and grouped together in modules based on functionality.
-See
+The entities are modeled as managed objects (under the schema in the data dictionary) and grouped together in modules based on functionality.
+For additional information, see
-:ref:`Supported domains <Supported domains>` for the list of the topology and inventory domains currently supported in Topology & Inventory capability.
+:ref:`Supported domains <Supported domains>`

 Concepts
 --------

 The building blocks of the Topology & Inventory are domains, entities, and the relationships between each other.
 From a graph perspective, entities are the vertices and relationships are the edges.
 These two components are part of a subgraph, or the so-called domain.
-A relationship can go beyond a single domain, since it can happen that the two entities come from two separate ones.
-In this particular case, they have a cross-domain relationship.
+A relationship can be a cross-domain relationship when its entities belong to different domains.

 Domain
 ~~~~~~

-A domain is a grouping of topology and inventory entities that handles
+A domain is a grouping of topology and inventory entities that handles topology
-topology and inventory data.
-Topology and inventory data is the
-information that represents entities in a telecommunications network and
-the relationships between them that provides insight into a particular
-aspect of the network of import to specific use cases.
-Topology and
-inventory data can be derived from inventory, configuration, or other
-data.
-Therefore, the topology and inventory model must define what the
+and inventory data.
+The topology and inventory model defines what the telecoms
-telecoms network entities and relationships are.
-More information can be
+network entities and relationships are.
+More information can be found in
-found in :ref:`Supported domains <Supported domains>`.
+:ref:`Supported domains <Supported domains>`.
-The Topology Exposure and Inventory Management (TEIV) domain is the
+The Topology Exposure and Inventory Management (TEIV) domain is the parent domain
-parent domain used for entities and relationships.
-This domain can be
-used in reading and querying topology and inventory data when the domain
+used for entities and relationships.
+This domain can be used in reading and querying
-name of an entity or relationship is not known.
+topology and inventory data when the domain name of an entity or relationship is not
+known.

 Entity
 ~~~~~~